algorandfoundation/grow-algorand/README.md

 We offer grants to projects who help to grow the Algorand ecosystem.

 Find more details on the [Algorand Foundation website](https://algorand.foundation/grants-program).

-> We are in the process of moving to a new grant management platform over the next weeks and are concerned that new applications may get missed in that transition - we advice grant applicants to hold off on submitting their applications

 ## Hackathons